 Methods of Instruction

-NYTAG’s pedagogy is founded on experiential learning, which is a process of learning through experience, whereby learning occurs through reflection and doing, and participants examine how the concepts directly apply to their lives.
+NYTAG’s pedagogy is founded on experiential learning, whereby learning occurs through reflection and action, and participants examine how concepts directly apply to their lives.
 Moreover, NYTAG trainings facilitate a learning environment that invites deep, challenging questions and a space where participants can unpack these topics.
-Through workshops, discussions, lectures, role-play and simulations, stories, cases, and anecdotes, participants are able to connect to the content and directly apply the approaches, skills, and knowledge they are acquiring in real-time to improve their practice.
+Through workshops, discussions, lectures, role-play, stories, case-studies, and anecdotes, participants are able to connect to the content and directly apply the approaches, skills, and knowledge they are acquiring in real-time to improve their practice.

 Cultural competence is having an awareness of one’s own cultural identity and views about difference, and the ability to learn and build on the varying cultural and social norms of those around us.
 It is the ability to understand the within-group differences that make each individual unique, while celebrating the between-group variations.